 Being a good writer is not enough for someone looking to gain influence - images are by far the most engaging content on social media, research by eMarketer shows.
 That said, social media is a crowded space - eight in 10 people use social media in Australia alone, and 40 per cent of those people are sharing photos of their food, according to Sensis.
 In such a competitive online space, standing out is essential.

 Everyone has a smart phone and Instagram filters - you need professional photography skills to stand out from the crowd.
 This means you'll need to understand composition, lighting, food styling and much more.
-You can learn everything you need to know in Le Cordon Bleu's two-day Food Photography and Styling Workshops held in Adelaide, Sydney and Melbourne.
-Working with accomplished Australian photographer Fran Flynn, attendees will be guided through the process of food photography from conception to post-processing.
+You can learn everything you need to know in Le Cordon Bleu's two-day Food Photography and Styling Workshops.
+Working with an accomplished photographer, attendees will be guided through the process of food photography from conception to post-processing.

 If you're looking to build your social media skills in food writing or photography contact us today and increase your chance of success as an influencer in the culinary world.